GenericMappingTools/pygmt/.github/ISSUE_TEMPLATE/4-release_checklist.md

 **DOI**: `10.5281/zenodo.XXXXXXX`

 **Priority PRs/issues to complete prior to release**

 - [ ] Wrap X ()
 - [ ] Wrap Y ()

 **Before release**:

 - [ ] Check [SPEC 0](https://scientific-python.org/specs/spec-0000/) to see if we need to bump the minimum supported versions of GMT, Python and core package dependencies (NumPy/Pandas/Xarray)
 - [ ] Review the ["PyGMT Team" page](https://www.pygmt.org/dev/team.html)
 - [ ] Check to ensure that:
-  - [ ] Deprecations and related tests are removed for this version by running `grep --include="*.py" -r 'remove_version="vX.Y.Z"' pygmt` from the base of the repository
+  - [ ] Deprecations and related tests are removed for this version by running `grep --include="*.py" -r vX.Y.Z` from the base of the repository
   - [ ] All tests pass in the ["GMT Legacy Tests" workflow](https://github.com/GenericMappingTools/pygmt/actions/workflows/ci_tests_legacy.yaml)
   - [ ] All tests pass in the ["GMT Dev Tests" workflow](https://github.com/GenericMappingTools/pygmt/actions/workflows/ci_tests_dev.yaml)
   - [ ] All tests pass in the ["Doctests" workflow](https://github.com/GenericMappingTools/pygmt/actions/workflows/ci_doctests.yaml)